Mixing times for the open ASEP at the triple point: Moderate deviations for the current of the open ASEP

 Thus, using the basic coupling for $(\eta_t^2)_{t \geq 0}$ started from $\tilde{\eta}_0^{1}$ and $\tilde{\eta}_0^{2}$, respectively, we see that \eqref{eq:CurrentOpenEst} holds true for $\eta_0^2 \sim \mu_N^2$.
 Using now the same arguments as in Corollary \ref{cor:ModDevitationCurrentN} to convert the moderate deviations estimates to a variance bound, we conclude. \end{proof}

-\begin{remark} Proving a similar bound as \eqref{eq:InitialDiff} for general boundary parameters in the maximal current phase (using for example the results from \cite{BW:AskeyWilsonProcess,BW:Density}), we conjecture that Lemma~\ref{lem:CurrentOpenASEPgeneral} can be extended to the entire maximal current phase of the open ASEP. \end{remark}
+\begin{remark} {We conjecture that Lemma~\ref{lem:CurrentOpenASEPgeneral} can be extended to the entire maximal current phase of the open ASEP by proving a similar bound as \eqref{eq:InitialDiff} for all boundary parameters in the maximal current phase (by using for example the results from \cite{BW:Density,BW:AskeyWilsonProcess}).} \end{remark}